Old Growth Legacies

 9:00 am Traditional 19th-century Appalachian Breakfast at the Manor House.
 Registrants will be served breakfast staples of 19th-century Appalachia, including bacon & eggs, biscuits, gravy, and Simon Sorghum!

 10:00 am White Oak Antiquities: A Day Hike in Simon Woods at the historic Simon Farm.
 The Simon Woods is a newly protected Arc preserve composed of incredible mature to old-growth mixed White Oak forests and Xeric Oak-Pine-Heath uplands.
 Registrants will learn about forest growth patterns across different slope faces and elevations.
 We will also look at indicators of soil health through microtopography and the inspection of herbaceous and fungal communities.
 We will be eating lunch on the trail.
-Registrants are expected to bring their own packed lunch.
+Registrants will be provided with a packed lunch.

 5:00 pm Rest/Break and Dinner on Your Own.
 Local options for dinner in Portsmouth and West Portsmouth will be provided to registrants in advance.